All Episodes

 What are you going to do to attract me?

-The moderate rhino republicans are why the Republican Party loses.
+The moderate rhino Republicans are why the Republican Party loses.

-This guy was not a moderate Republican, he's a liberal Republican who doesn't like the social issues being front and center.
+He's a liberal Republican who doesn't like the social issues being front and center.

-It's just predictable, it's utterly predictable the guy is.
+It's utterly predictable the guy is.

 Rick Perry actually had an answer similar to what I would say.

-I gotta find it here.
+I've got to find it here.

-Uh that uh give me a give me a minute here to find this thing.
+Give me a minute here to find this thing.

-But uh yep, yep, grab number thirteen.
+But yep, yep, grab number 13.

 We have a serious problem in this country.